Shakhty

-Shakhty (Шахты) is a city in Rostov Oblast, Russia, located on the southeastern spur of the Donetsk mountain ridge, 75 km northeast of Rostov-on-Don.
+Shakhty (Шахты, Шахти) is a city in Rostov Oblast, Russia, located on the southeastern spur of the Donetsk mountain ridge, 75 km northeast of Rostov-on-Don.
 As of the 2023 Census, its population was 222,500.

 It was previously known as Alexandro-Grushevskaya (until 1867), Gornoye Grushevskoye Poseleniye (until 1881), Alexandrovsk-Grushevsky (until 1920).
 It was renamed to its current name when it was part of the Ukrainian Soviet Socialist Republic.